 David asks, “Can I ask for an advance on repair work when working with the insurance companies on larger losses?”

 Hey David, while the industry norm requires a general contractor to complete all repairs on a typical insurance related rebuild there are several scenarios that can produce monies before the job is completed.
-These include:

 1) The contractor can simply require a down payment or draw schedule from the customer.
 This however may lead the customer to choose another contractor that can manage the costs prior to completing the job;

 2) If the job is large some insurance companies provide a process whereby the policyholder or contractor can request a construction draw.
 For example, one major insurance carrier provides an application process whenever the loss exceeds $50,000.
 My company utilized this process on several rebuilds to get early monies to support the construction process.